RagehAz/bldrs_app/README.md

 **The Builders Network**

-_Connect with Developers, Brokers, Manufacturers, Suppliers, Designers, Contractors and Craftsmen._
+_Connect with Developers, Brokers, Manufacturers, Suppliers, Designers, Contractors and Artisans._

 -----------------------------------------------------------------------------------